NewDayTechnology/API-Design/guidelines/Documentation.md

 - Who the intended users are
 - What scenarios you would use this API in
 - Any Prerequisites
+- Definition and/or explanation of any terms which users may not be familiar with
 - Any useful diagrams:
   - **(Optional)** Sequence Diagram explaining any particular sequencing of API calls across multiple endpoints.
   - **(Optional)** Context Diagram - e.g. how the MultiQuote API fits into the context of aggregators acquisition process.